aaronmalone/lapis/README.md

 lapisApi.redact(lapisData)
 ```

-Note that most applications will not need to un-publish any variables, so use of the ```redact``` method should be rare.
+It is rare that applications will need to un-publish variables, so use of the ```redact``` method does not need to be used in all applications.

 ##### Create a non-coordinator node